Deformable-Object-Tracking-HTWG/Report/chapter3.md

 3: 1 in die mitte, der andere rechts (verschwindet)

 nur wenig punkte, man kann nicht auf die gesamtheit schließen

-With this approach the tracking efficiency in the 2D space is evaluated.

 ### Runtime evaluation